LPMatrix/tweets-classification/README.md

 # Tweets-classification
 An ML model to classify tweets
 # How to
-run the index.py file to execute the tweets claasification model
+run the index.py file to execute the tweets classification model

-the fetch.py file contains the code for fetching users tweets
+the fetch.py file contains the code for fetching users' tweets
 # Steps taken
 Fetch and save tweets from twitter

-Load the twees to the program
+Load the tweets to the program

 Preprocess the data